Skip to main content

 Find a Mesh Centre

 The table below provides lead urologists for each region, and contact details / addresses for referrals to a specialist mesh centre.
-Referrals must be made by your general practitioner (GP) or other registered healthcare professional only.
+Referrals can only be made by your general practitioner (GP) or other registered healthcare professional.

-NHS REGION MESH CENTRE & LEAD UROLOGIST ADDRESS FOR REFERRALS & CORRESPONDENCE
+NHS REGION Mesh Centre LEAD UROLOGIST LEAD URO-GYNAECOLOGIST ADDRESS FOR REFERRALS & CORRESPONDENCE

 Newcastle upon Tyne NE1 4LP